-The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
+The Company's current policy is to invest excess cash in guaranteed investment certificates issued by its banking institution.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-The risk that the Company will realize a loss as a result of a decline in the fair value of short-term investments is low.
+The risk that the Company will realize a loss as a result of a decline in the fair value of short-term investments is extremely low.

-Interest rate risk on cash and cash equivalents is minimal because these investments generally have a fixed yield rate.
+Interest rate risk on cash and cash equivalents is minimal because these investments have a fixed yield rate.